 where $k=(k_1,\ldots,k_N)$.
 Notably, for $k_j=0$, $2\leq j \leq N$ these are solutions from one space dimension extended trivially (constant) in the additional directions.

 Conveniently, the rotation symmetry (gauge invariance in the Ginzburg-Landau context), means that the analyses of $\pm\3$ and these wavetrains is already covered by that of the one-dimensional case: the linearization is space-independent and therefore there is no symmetry breaking due to different $k_j$.
 Indeed, all relevant quantities are rotation symmetric, depending only on $k^2=\sum_{j=1}^N k_j^2$ or $\ell^2=\sum_{j=1}^N \ell_j^2$, where $\ell=(\ell_1,\ldots,\ell_N)$ is the Fourier wavenumber vector of the linearization.
-In particular, the only nontrivial stability boundary are sideband instabilities, which occur simultaneously for all directions.
+In particular, the instabilities occur simultaneously for all directions.

-Concerning coherent structures, in higher space dimension the defining equation (see \eqref{e:ode} turns into an elliptic PDE in general so that the analysis in this paper only allows for the trivial extension into higher dimensions.
+Concerning coherent structures, in higher space dimension the defining equation (see \eqref{e:ode} below) turns into an elliptic PDE in general.
+The analysis in this paper only covers the trivial constant extension into higher dimensions.

-This article is organized as follows.
+This paper is organized as follows.
 In Section \ref{s:model}, the terms in the model equation \eqref{e:llg} and its well-posedness are discussed.
 Section~\ref{s:hopf} concerns the stability of the trivial steady states $\pm\3$ and in \S\ref{s:wt} existence and stability of wavetrains are analyzed.
 Section \ref{s:coh} is devoted to coherent structures.

 \textbf{Acknowledgement.} JR has been supported in part by the NDNS+ cluster of the Dutch Science Fund (NWO).
 We thank the anonymous reviewers for suggestions that helped improve the manuscript, and Lars Siemer as well as Ivan Ovsyannikov for their critical reading.